molecular knot from David Oppenheimer on Vimeo.

 Write the movie files.
 Either uncomment the

-command before you run the scrip, or typempng name-of-file-prefix
+mpngcommand before you run the scrip, or typempng name-of-file-prefixto write your movie frames to a series of.pngfiles. -

 Make the movie using